-Click Ok to finish configuring the SSSR Embedded Data Source connection properties.
+Click Ok to finish configuring the SSRS Embedded Data Source connection properties.

-- Use Windows Authentication: It will use the current user windows credentials to connect to the data source.
-For now, We are using this option
+- Use Windows Authentication: It will use the current user’s Windows credentials to connect to the data source.
+For now, We are using this option.

 - Prompt for credentials: When the report establishes a connection to a data source, it will prompt the given text (asking for credentials).

-- Do not use credentials: Report will not use any credentials to connect with the data source.
+- Do not use credentials: The report will not use any credentials to connect with the data source.

-Click Ok to finish creating the Embedded Data Source in SSRS.
-Let us see in the Report Data tab
+Click Ok to finish creating the SSRS Embedded Data Source.
+Let us see in the Report Data tab.